 They have to have a backup for it.

-And what's your take, Bill Binney?
+And what's your take, Bill Benny?

-You have to make sure you delete multiple backups too.
+You have to make sure you delete multiple backups, too.

 He just brightened everybody, my family, my friends.

-He uh he was everything.
+He was everything.

-It come in and wanted my cigarettes.
+Apollinar Altamorano had come in and wanted to buy cigarettes.

-Altamirano then pulled a gun and pointed it at Grant.
+Altamorano then pulled a gun and pointed it at Grant.

 Grant immediately offered up the cigarettes.

-And Altamirano then shot him point blank in the face.
+And Altamorano then shot him point blank in the face.

 My son's death was completely preventable.

-He had previously been arrested For sexually assaulting a woman breaking into her house and sexually assaulting her and holding her captive for a week.
+He had previously been arrested for sexually assaulting a woman, breaking into her house and sexually assaulting her and holding her captive for a week.

-Let me thank my friend, my colleague, and our leader on the Democratic side for his passionate personal commitment to this issue involving the Dreamers and DACA.
+Let me thank my friend, my colleague, and our leader on the Democratic side for his passionate personal commitment to this issue involving the DREAMers and DACA.

 He has been by my side, and I've been inspired by his leadership from the start.